Type 2 Diabetes

 T2D treatment usually starts with a daily tablet called Metformin to control blood sugar and lifestyle changes such as cutting down on sugary foods and drinks and carbohydrate, combined with more exercise.
 However after living with the condition for a number of years patients often find they will need to take additional medications to keep their blood sugar under control and in some cases they will end up needing to inject insulin as well.

 Traditionally T2D treatments have focused on managing the key symptom of the disease – the increased blood sugar – they do not address why the disease is getting steadily worse.
-However there is now cutting edge research that is turning its attention to a part of the body called the duodenum.
+However, there is now cutting-edge research that is turning its attention to a part of the body called the duodenum.

 The duodenum is the first part of the small intestine just (after the stomach) and it plays a crucial role in metabolism.
 The cells lining the duodenum – the ‘mucosa’ – absorb nutrients and sends signals to other parts of the body like the pancreas.
 In people with T2D the lining becomes thickened and diseased.
 Experts believe that targeting the duodenum can ‘reset’ the T2D disease progression.